donomii/powerlock/README.md

 ### MaxRWMutex - Limited Waiter Queue

-A read-write mutex that limits the number of goroutines that can wait for lock acquisition, preventing resource exhaustion from excessive queueing.
+A read-write mutex that limits the number of goroutines that can wait for the lock.
+Excess goroutines will be rejected immediately.

 **Key capabilities:**
 - Configurable maximum number of waiting goroutines
-- Fails fast when waiter limit is exceeded
+- Fails fast when wait limit is exceeded
 - Prevents system overload from unbounded lock queues
-- Standard and try-lock operations

 **Usage:**
 ```go